-Teen vitamin D intake not related to adult RA or SLE riskDecember 28th, 2012 in Arthritis & Rheumatism /
+Teen vitamin D intake not related to adult RA or SLE riskDecember 28, 2012 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—Dietary vitamin D intake during adolescence does not appear to be associated with the risk of adult-onset rheumatoid arthritis (RA) or systemic lupus erythematosus (SLE), according to research published in the December issue of Arthritis Care & Research.